mmaroti/tasync/README.md

 # Documentation

-Many functions potentially return future objects.
-You should never call methods on these objects, nor should you test for them.
-Instead, use `apply` or `call` to call further functions when these potential future objects get resolved.
+Most TAsync functions potentially return future objects.
+You should never call methods on these futures, nor should you test for them.
+Instead, use `apply` or `call` to invoke further functions when these potential future objects get resolved.
 Throwing of exceptions are encouraged and are properly handled throughout the library.